bryanprichard13/CS4450_InterpreterProject/README.md

 use the interpreter on a program using ./python_interpreter $PROGRAM_NAME

 Requirements:
-    if/else blocks: 12-19 in statement.cpp
+    if/else blocks: 53-66 in statement.cpp
     variable definitions: symbolTable.cpp/symbolTable.h
-    while and for Loops: 21-26 in statement.cpp FOR LOOPS TO BE ADDED airthmetic operators: number.h/number.cpp, classes are defined in arithmetic.h and .cpp assignment operators: number.h/number.cpp
+    while and for Loops: 73-84 in statement.cpp airthmetic operators: number.h/number.cpp, classes are defined in arithmetic.h and .cpp assignment operators: number.h/number.cpp
     conditional statements: number.h/number.cpp, classes are defined in conditional.h and .cpp
-    comments: 35-38 in statement.cpp
-    Support Output Operation: 28-32 in statement.cpp
+    comments: lex.l (replaced with white space until a line break occurs) Support Output Operation: 86-90 in statement.cpp

 Based on: https://github.com/cullum/piethon